puneet-ekline/ekline-kubernetes-website/content/en/docs/setup/production-environment/_index.md

 - *Set up node health checks*: For important workloads, you want to make sure that the nodes and pods running on those nodes are healthy.
-Using the [Node Problem Detector](/docs/tasks/debug/debug-cluster/monitor-node-health/) daemon, you can ensure your nodes are healthy.
+Using the [Node Problem Detector](/docs/tasks/debug/debug-cluster/monitor-node-health/) daemon, you can ensure your nodes are functioning properly.

 ## Production user management